Portsmouth Airport (Hampshire): Portsmouth Aviation

 PSIOWA began to expand rapidly before the war and began to undertake aircraft maintenance and modification in their hangars at the airport, in addition to the successful ferry services.
 At the start of the Second World War PSIOWA were ordered to stop their flying services in order to concentrate on the manufacture and repair side of the business.
 PSIOWA planes and pilots (including famous aviator Amy Johnson) were sent to serve as part of the National Air Communications Scheme while the site and skills at the Portsmouth Airport site were used to repair and modify several thousand military aircraft for return to service.

 The company changed its name to Portsmouth Aviation in 1946, with a view to expanding both the aviation and manufacturing sides of the business and, the following year, their newly designed Portsmouth Aerocar made its first flight.
 This five-seat aircraft had an unusual twin-engined, twin-boom, high-wing layout.
-It was exhibited at the Farnborough Air Show1948 and 1949 but due to the nationalisation of the rail and air services the company were unable to manufacture orders received for the craft.
+It was exhibited at the Farnborough Air Show 1948 and 1949 but due to the nationalisation of the rail and air services the company were unable to manufacture orders received for the craft.
 Around 1950, the company built a modest number of bus bodies.
 The company continued to run a smaller air-ferry service to overseas destinations, but development occurred on the manufacturing, repair, design and development sides of the business.
 The company continues to operate at this site, now offering a range of services beyond aviation.

 Airspeed Limited

 Airspeed Ltd moved to a new factory at Portsmouth Airport in 1933.
 Their prewar designs built at the airport included the Courier and the Envoy light transport aircraft.
-Aeronautical engineer and novelist Nevil Shute Norway was employed by Airspeed, he has two roads in Portsmouth near to the airport site named in his honour, Norway Road (formerly Rat Lane) and Nevil Shute Way.
+Aeronautical engineer and novelist Nevil Shute Norway was employed by Airspeed, he has two roads in Portsmouth near to the airport site named in his honour, Norway Road (formerly Rat Lane) and Nevil Shute Road.

 Between 1938 and 1945, the factory built several thousand Oxford twin-engined training aircraft for the Royal Air Force and other air arms.
 The company had been acquired by de Havilland Aircraft in 1940.
 Airspeed converted over 150 Oxfords postwar to civil aviation standards as the Consul (see heading photo) and these were flown until the mid-1950s by small charter and other operators.
 During the 1950s Airspeed manufactured parts and sub-assemblies at Portsmouth for their new aircraft designs, but in 1960 the firm moved all its remaining operations to their Christchurch Hampshire factory.